Ypres, Belgium

 We asked expats in Ypres what banks they use and there advice about banking.
 They advised:

 "Before retiring in Ypres, expats should know that the official languages are Dutch and French, so learning one or both of these languages would be beneficial.
 The cost of living is relatively high compared to other countries, so it's important to have a solid financial plan.
 Healthcare in Belgium is of a high standard, but it's advisable to have a comprehensive health insurance plan.
 Ypres is a city with a rich history, particularly related to World War I, and it offers many cultural and historical sites.
 The city is also known for its beautiful architecture and scenic landscapes.
 The weather in Ypres is temperate, with mild summers and cool winters.
 Belgium has a high tax rate, so it's important to understand the tax implications before moving.
 It's also worth noting that Belgium has a strong social security system, which includes pensions, but eligibility depends on several factors including the length of stay and work history in Belgium.
 Belgium's cuisine is renowned, particularly its chocolates, waffles, and beer, and Ypres offers a variety of dining options.
 The city is also relatively small, making it easy to get around on foot or by bike.
 Belgium is part of the European Union, which can make travel to other European countries easier.
 However, it's important to understand the visa and residency requirements before moving.
-Lastly, Belgians are known for their directness and formality, so understanding the local customs and etiquette can help with social integration," wrote one member in Ypres.
+Lastly, Belgians are known for their directness and formality, so understanding the local customs and etiquette can help with social integration," commented one expat who made the move to Ypres.

 What do expats in Ypres appreciate most about the local culture?